NateEag/how-i-code/content/commenting-code.rst

 automatically`_.
 With that standard in place, your editor can help you understand abstractions quickly, by parsing and showing you their documentation on demand.

-.. _programs must be written for people: https://mitpress.mit.edu/sicp/front/node3.html
+.. _Programs must be written for people to read: https://mitpress.mit.edu/sicp/front/node3.html
 .. _When they do: http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html
 .. _just: https://www.python.org/dev/peps/pep-0257/
 .. _fine: http://usejsdoc.org/